aaronpk/Photo-Booth/README.md

 ## Requirements

 * A DSLR supported by [gPhoto2](http://www.gphoto.org/proj/gphoto2/)
-* nginx with the push-stream module for realtime viewing of new photos
+* Nginx with the push-stream module for realtime viewing of new photos
+* Redis (to cache access tokens)

 ## Instructions